 This is for crypto miners or others who have crypto businesses.
 Based on the nature of their operations, they might also need to pay self-employment taxes (15.3%)

 Crypto interest counts as income.
 We hope this article has explained why that is and how it works.
 Remember, though, that governments may have varying crypto tax rules.
 So, verify your location's specific tax rules to avoid legal issues.
-Also, reach out to tax professionals in your country for rounded tax advice.
+In addition, contact tax professionals in your country for comprehensive tax advice.